 Nigo joins Ichigo out of fear that the next time they fight, it will be fatal, and is scared of Ichigo even in their normal lives, as if she was a bully.

 Alternative: Ichigo doesn't let Nigo join her True Companions because of kindness, but of pragmatism.
-Ichigo is aware that letting her enemy join her team after a beat-down reather than outright kill her off is of strategic advantage in case of future conflicts, and with Nigo's powers, that's something she just can't say no to.
-The reason why Nigo accept Ichigo's offer to join her team is because it's either that or getting her head bashed in.
+Ichigo is aware that letting her enemy join her team after a beat-down reather than outright kill him off is of strategic advantage in case of future conflicts, and with Nigo's powers, that's something she just can't say no to.
+The reason why Nigo accept Ichigo's offer to join her team is because it's either that or getting his head bashed in.

 Alternative: Ichigo and Nigo live a culture where friendship IS pragmatism; both strong friends and loyal friends.
 A fight demonstrates the strength and mercy builds loyalty.